liedekef/events-made-easy/readme.txt

 See the FAQ section at [the documentation site](https://www.e-dynamics.be/wordpress).

 == Changelog ==
+= 2.3.24 (2022/12/26) =
+* Security: avoid the use of serialize/unserialize (with backwards compat for existing setups)

 = 2.3.23 (2022/12/26) =
 * Allow user_login to be set in eme_wp_userdata_filter